sharathnarayan12/Study_mointoring_Analysis/README.md

     Define the draw_landmarks function:
     Draw landmarks for the face, pose, left hand, and right hand on the image using MediaPipe's drawing utilities.

-2.Load and Process Image:
+2. Load and Process Image:
      Load an image using OpenCV (cv2.imread()).

-3.Perform Detection:
+3. Perform Detection:
         Use the Holistic model from MediaPipe with specified confidence thresholds for detection and tracking.
         Call the mediapipe_detection function to process the image and obtain the detection results.
-4.Display Detected Landmarks:
+4. Display Detected Landmarks:
         Draw landmarks on the original image using the draw_landmarks function.
         Display the image with landmarks using Matplotlib (plt.imshow()).

 ![alt text](image.png)